Why Apple's Foldable iPhone Isn't a Thing... Yet

 What's next

 Rumors suggest Apple might release a foldable iPhone as early as 2024.
-Here's why making a foldable iPhone is a complex matter.
+But making a foldable iPhone is a complex matter.

 Apple doesn't comment on future products